 The Italian Studies soundtrack includes music by Let’s Eat Grandma, Samia Finnerty and Annabel Hoffman.
-This info article contains spoilers for Adam Leon’s 2021 movie on Hulu.
+This info article contains spoilers and song details for Adam Leon’s 2021 movie on Hulu.
 Check out Vague Visages’ Soundtracks of Cinema section for more music guides.

 Italian Studies stars Vanessa Kirby as Alina Reynolds, a New York City author who loses her memory.
 Simon Brickner co-stars as Simon, a Big Apple youth who hangs out with the main protagonist.
 The storyline follows Alina as she observes a group of teenagers who may or may not be characters from one of her stories.
 Composer Nicholas Britell (Succession) scored the 81-minute film; music supervisor Charlotte Von Kotze (De Lo Mio) handled the featured needle-drops.
 Here’s every song in Italian Studies.

 Read More at VV — Soundtracks of Cinema: ‘The Valet’

 Italian Studies Soundtrack: Every Song in the 2021 Movie

 - “Deep Six Textbook” by Let’s Eat Grandma (00:01:00): The Italian Studies soundtrack song plays during the title graphic sequence.
 Jenny (Jenny Hollingworth) records a track.
 The camera pans to Ade (David Ajala) and Alina.

 - “A Lake” by Emily A. Sprague (00:09:00): Alina rides the subway.
 She sits outdoors and observes a group of teenagers.
 Chris (Chris Arias) talks about when he began “poppin'” at school.